Poughkeepsie Shoreline Cleanup

 Central Hudson is cleaning the Hudson River and its shoreline in the Poughkeepsie area

-Central Hudson is completing a $60 million, multi-year project to clean the lingering residues of a former plant that once made gas from coal to make light and heat for Poughkeepsie’s homes and businesses.
+Central Hudson is completing a multi-year project to clean the lingering residues of a former plant that once made gas from coal to make light and heat for Poughkeepsie’s homes and businesses.
 The former “manufactured gas plant” (MGP) operated from 1911 until the 1950s, when it was replaced by clean, modern natural gas.

 Working under the approval of the New York State Department of Environmental Conservation and the New York State Department of Health, Central Hudson is executing a comprehensive cleanup plan that will remove remaining by-products from the river sediments and adjoining property.

 MGPs were once used throughout the country from the mid-1800s through the early to mid-1900s.
 In New York State alone, more than 300 MGPs were built and operated by local gas companies, and were eventually decommissioned when natural gas was first introduced in the 1950s through the interstate pipeline system.

 For questions about these activities, please call the dedicated project phone line at (845) 867-4064.